brucou/2048s/README.md

 Variations, musings, and learning good practices through the 2048 game

 # Why
 Writing down for myself and others some good practices for software development.
+Rather than abstractly list principles, everything will be derived from the specification and implementation of an actual application.
+Not too easy, not too hard, not too ugly, not too pretty.
+We are not necessarily looking into making a top-notch app but rather identifying common issues in software development, and common solutions, and the rationale behind them.

-Let's see how far this goes.
+Let's see how far we can go.

 # HL requirement for this branch